-Burner Express Buses from the San Francisco Bay Area & Reno to Black Rock City
+Burner Express Buses from San Francisco & Reno to Black Rock City

-As part of our ongoing effort to reduce vehicle traffic to and from Black Rock City and help the environment, we offer Burner Express buses to and from Black Rock City.
-Burner Express Bus offers faster arrival, speedier entrance, optional reserved camping near the bus depot on playa, and quicker departures.
+As part of our ongoing effort to reduce vehicle traffic and help the environment, we offer Burner Express buses to and from Black Rock City.
+The Burner Express Bus offers faster arrival, speedier entrance, optional reserved camping near the bus depot on playa, and quicker departures.
 Buses depart from San Francisco and Reno.
-Riders coming in on Saturday before the event do not need a Work Access Pass, and all riders have the option to add water to their order (up to 20 gallons per person) that can be collected at the Bus Depot upon arrival.
+Bus riders coming in before the Gate opens on Sunday, August 30 do not need a Setup Access Pass (SAP).
+All Bus passengers have the option to add water to their order (up to 20 gallons per person), which they can collect at the Bus Depot upon arrival.

 • Visit the Burner Express website for schedule information.